 The bottom line is that there is no harm in using a cooling mat if your dog seems to enjoy it and it makes them more comfortable during hot weather.

-If you decide to use a cooling mat, be sure to read the instructions carefully to ensure that you are using it correctly.
+If you decide to use a cooling mat or chill mat, be sure to read the instructions carefully to ensure that you are using it correctly.

 When the weather starts to warm up, many dog owners start to worry about how their furry friend will cope in the heat.